• Skip to primary navigation

 Morningstar Website

-This tool shares data with the sister company, Sustainalytics.
-That makes it a performance analysis tool.
-With it, you can search for funds by the company name or sticker and refine your search.
-Choose funds with sustainability or ESG focus already identified.
+This tool shares data with its sister company, Sustainalytics, making it a performance analysis tool.
+With it, you can search for funds by company name or sticker and refine your search.
+Choose funds with a sustainability or ESG focus already identified.
 That is only possible if they have low carbon emissions.

 Morningstar Sustainability is rated on a scale of 1-5 globes.
 Higher globes show funds with more investment in companies with lower ESG risks.
 That shows how efficient the find is in handling ESG risks compared to peers.

-Morningstar ESG tool has a Portfolio tab.
+Morningstar’s ESG tool has a Portfolio tab.
 Here, you can view ESG analytics.
 The sustainability calculations include the mean ESG score for the past 12 months.
-This weighted average is for ranking funds for easier comparison with peers.
+This weighted average ranks funds for easier comparison with peers.

 6. MSCI ESG Ratings & Climate Search Tool